Tenontosaurus: Paleoecology

 The ecological community was similar in other regions, with dinosaurs like Tenontosaurus and Deinonychus as the most common large vertebrates.
 The Antlers Formation stretches from southwest Arkansas through southeastern Oklahoma and into northeastern Texas.
 This geological formation has not been dated radiometrically.
 Scientists have used biostratigraphic data and the fact that it shares several of the same genera as the Trinity Group of Texas, to surmise that this formation was laid down during the Albian stage of the Early Cretaceous Period, approximately 110 mya.
 The area preserved in this formation was a large floodplain that drained into a shallow inland sea.
 Several million years later, this sea would expand to the north, becoming the Western Interior Seaway and dividing North America in two for nearly the entire Late Cretaceous period.
 The paleoenvironment of the Antlers Formation consisted of tropical or sub-tropical forests, floodplains, river deltas, coastal swamps, bayous and lagoons, probably similar to that of modern-day Louisiana.
-In the Antlers Formation in what is now Oklahoma, Tenontosaurus and Deinonychus shared their paleoenvironment with other dinosaurs, such as the sauropods Astrodon (Pleurocoelus) and Sauroposeidon proteles, and the carnosaur Acrocanthosaurus atokensis, which was likely the apex predator in this region.Brinkman, Daniel L.; Cifelli, Richard L.; & Czaplewski, Nicholas J. (1998).
-"First occurrence of Deinonychus antirrhopus (Dinosauria: Theropoda) from the Antlers Formation (Lower Cretaceous: Aptian – Albian) of Oklahoma".
-Oklahoma Geological Survey Bulletin 146: 1–27.
+In the Antlers Formation in what is now Oklahoma, Tenontosaurus and Deinonychus shared their paleoenvironment with other dinosaurs, such as the sauropods Astrodon (Pleurocoelus) and Sauroposeidon proteles, and the carnosaur Acrocanthosaurus atokensis, which was likely the apex predator in this region.
 The most common dinosaur in the paleoenvironment preserved in this formation is Tenontosaurus.
-Other vertebrates present at the time of Tenontosaurus included the amphibian Albanerpeton arthridion, the reptiles Atokasaurus metarsiodon and Ptilotodon wilsoni, the crurotarsan reptile Bernissartia, the cartilaginous fish Hybodus buderi and Lissodus anitae, the ray-finned fish Gyronchus dumblei, the crocodilian Goniopholis, and the turtles Glyptops and Naomichelys.Cifelli, R. Gardner, J.D., Nydam, R.L., and Brinkman, D.L.
-1999.
-Additions to the vertebrate fauna of the Antlers Formation (Lower Cretaceous), southeastern Oklahoma.
-Oklahoma Geology Notes 57:124-131.
+Other vertebrates present at the time of Tenontosaurus included the amphibian Albanerpeton arthridion, the reptiles Atokasaurus metarsiodon and Ptilotodon wilsoni, the crurotarsan reptile Bernissartia, the cartilaginous fish Hybodus buderi and Lissodus anitae, the ray-finned fish Gyronchus dumblei, the crocodilian Goniopholis, and the turtles Glyptops and Naomichelys.
 Possible indeterminate bird remains are also known from the Antlers Formation.
 The fossil evidence suggests that the gar Lepisosteus was the most common vertebrate in this region.
 The early mammals known from this region include Atokatherium boreni and Paracimexomys crossi.

+During the Albian, much of North America was blanketed by vast forests composed of diverse plant life.
+The canopy was dominated by trees such as pines, redwoods, araucarians, cheirolepidiacean conifers, yews, taxodioids, athrotaxidoids, podocarps, plane trees (sycamores), magnoliales, laurales, fabids, malvids, Tempskyaceae ferns, and Cyatheales ferns.The forest floor supported a rich understory of cycads, cycadeoids, horsetails, forked ferns, spleenworts, and Osmundaceae ferns.
+More open areas would have been home to the fern known as Ruffordia.
+This wide array of plants probably kept these herbivores well fed.
+Possible cycad seeds were thought to have been found in the gut of Tenontosaurus individual, however these were probably mineral concretions.